 - Meal time opportunities to target adaptive skills, food selectivity issues, and socialization during morning snack and lunch.

-A psychiatric/psychological evaluation recommending that an intensive level of behavioral intervention is medically necessary is required.
-Services are contingent upon agreement by all involved parties at the periodic interagency meetings.
+Referrals can be made by contacting the program’s social worker at 412-713-0855 or submitting a referral application.
 Referrals are individually evaluated for acceptance into the program.
 Initial assessments include evaluating symptoms and gathering psychosocial, educational, medical, developmental, and family histories.